by Jenny Sowers Posted Sep 29, 2020

 What is your current position and how long have you worked at Pine Cove?

-I am the Camp in the City Site Director for Team Jungle.
+I am the City Site Director for Team Jungle.
 I served four summers on summer staff, and I joined the full-time staff last year.

 How did you end up working in your current position?